 Introduction

-In Mao, the Player must try to deduce the “rules” of the game without being told them.
-In some variations, the rules change from game to game.
 The name refers to Mao Zedong, who used to be the leader of the Communist Party in China.
-The name is a joke, criticizing the arbitrary nature of the law during Mao’s time as “Chairman.”
+It is a joke, criticizing the arbitrary nature of the law during his time as “Chairman.”

-Mao is as much of a prank as it is a legitimate game, much of the fun is in indoctrinating a new Player and watching them struggle to play a game where the rules are not made clear.
+It is as much of a prank as it is a legitimate game, much of the fun is in indoctrinating a new Player and watching them struggle to play a game where the rules are not made clear.
 This is why it is so important not to explain the rules, and instead force the new Player to learn in a trial by fire.

-Like in Uno, some variations of Mao add special cards with special properties, such as skip turn cards or reverse play cards.
+Like in UNO, some variations of Mao add special cards with special properties, such as skip-turn cards or reverse play cards.

 If a legal move cannot be made, a Player must pass and draw one card from the deck.

-Base Rules for Mao
+Base Rules

 These base rules of Mao are the following: